Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 Do you feel overwhelmed by your obligations?
 Perhaps there are so many things in your head that you can’t focus on getting them done?

-As someone dedicated to personal productivity, you should consider a new strategy: a weekly review might be just the thing.
+As someone dedicated to personal productivity, you should consider a new strategy: a weekly review might just change your life.

 What is a weekly review?

 A weekly review is a meeting you schedule with yourself to audit your commitments, projects and appointments.
-You can then capture and prioritise any outstanding tasks in an appropriate system.
+You can then capture and prioritise any outstanding tasks in todo list system.

 You will need a reliable system for capturing the unresolved responsibilities in each area of your life.
 A system that will allow you to relax with family or friends (rather than worrying about something you might have forgotten).
 You can ‘switch off’ and trust everything will be where it needs to be.